 Overall, the FastFerment conical fermenter is an out of the box thinking product.
 It does a great job of taking advantage of gravity to make racking and trub separation easy.
-This is the big reason why I would recommend this conical fermenter.
+This is a must in 2018 and a big reason why I would recommend this conical fermenter.

 It completely eliminates the need to transfer your beer from primary to secondary fermentation.
 This can take a lot of time and work, and it isn’t necessary when you can completely move the sediment from the beer.
 This method dramatically reduces the risk of oxygen contamination.

 I would recommend the FastFerment to anyone struggling with managing their carboys.
 It is much lighter and reduces the number of required transfers.
 This will save you time and effort.
 It also comes at a very affordable price.